amoe/allen-moronuki/allen_moronuki_notes.md

 2019-04-01

+## Exercise: Apply Yourself

+1.

+The general function is:

+     (++) :: [a] -> [a] -> [a]

+Now we use it.

+    myConcat x = x ++ " yo"

+What is the type of myConcat?

+Here, the type is

+    myConcat :: [Char] -> [Char]

+Check in gchi: CORRECT

+2. The general function is

+    (*) :: Num a => a -> a -> a

+The partially applied version is

+    myMult x = (x / 3) * 5

+Now what is the type of myMult?

+The naive answer is:

+    myMult :: Num a => a -> a

+However it's possible that it'll have to be Fractional a => a, or something?

+Check in ghci:

+    myMult :: Fractional a => a -> a

+Which makes sense, because `/` is only defined on types that have an instance of `Fractional`.

+3. General:

+    take :: Int -> [a] -> [a]

+Partially-applied:

+    myTake x = take x "Hey you"

+The function has the second type variable bound.

+So the type will be more specific.

+And the type will be

+    myTake :: Int -> [Char]

+Check in ghci: CORRECT

+4. General:

+    (>) :: Ord a => a -> a -> Bool

+Partially-applied:

+    myCom x = x > (length [1..10])

+What is the type?

+The second argument is fixed to a specific type, which will be Int.
+Both arguments to `(>)` are constrainted to have that type.
+They must have the same concrete type.

+So it should be

+   myCom :: Int -> Bool

+The other possibility is

+   myCom :: Ord a => a -> Bool

+But I think this is too wide.

+Check in ghci: CORRECT, it was the concrete type.

+5. General function:

+    (<) :: Ord a => a -> a -> Bool

+Partially applied version:

+    myAlph x = x < 'z'

+Here we know that argument 2 is a `Char`.
+Therefore argument 1 must also be a `Char`.
+The type class is removed.

+So,

+   myAlph :: Char -> Bool

+Check in ghci: CORRECT.

+This is kind of interesting because it means that inferred types don't necessarily allow polymorphism in the Java-esque sense, unless you use two type variables explicitly.

 ## Type inference

 It's really obvious that `ourId x = x` will be inferred as `ourId :: a -> a`.